SHUBV92/Smart-Tech-Test/README.md

 ### Tools used to debug:

-- Rails Console in the shell environment
+- Rails Console and irb in the shell environment
 - Ruby on Rails frontend error console
 - Logging the error to the console
+- Using the Chrome browser development tools

 ### What I could have done better

 - Before changing the code
 - I should have screenshotted all the features with the pages
 - Just so I could compare the difference in each file
+- Changing the code, I ended up getting a final error (when clicking save the console shows a missing ID, however the edit or the new input get successfully saved) that was unexpected and I could have spent more time getting to the root cause of that